-NubAbility Athletics Foundation will be holding an 3D archery clinic for limb-different children on Saturday, April 9th and a 3D archery tournament fundraiser on Sunday, April 10th.
+NubAbility Athletics Foundation will be holding an 3D archery clinic for limb-different children on Saturday, August 12th through Sunday, August 13th, and a 3D archery fundraiser tournament on Sunday, August 13th.

 “We are grateful to the Old Hickory Lake Bowmen Club and The Archery Den for sponsoring this weekend,” said NubAbility founder and executive director Sam Kuhnert.
 “Their generosity is making it possible for limb-different kids to learn the demanding sport of archery while gaining a greater appreciation of the outdoors.”